colscott/a-wc-form/packages/binder/README.md

 ```
 ## Custom cross-field validation

-Let say we want to odo some cross field validation in the form:
+Let say we want to do some cross field validation in the form:

 ```html
 <input type="number" bind="/from" />